Tokyo: a brief travel guide

 5) Shinjuku Gyoen National Garden

 This national park, which has over 20,000 trees, including approximately 1,500 cherry trees, is my favourite place in Shinjuku.
-There is a small entrance fee to this magnificent park, but the serenity of the place will definitely compensate you.
+There is a small entrance fee to this magnificent park, but the serenity of the place will definitely compensate for it.
 Take your time and wander around slowly.
 After all, you are in the park because you want to escape from the rumble of the city.

 6) Tokyo Tower